-- 1) emamectin benzoate injection at 0.2 -0.4 g AI per inch DBH, - 2) fipronil injection at 0.2 -0.4 g AI per inch DBH, - 3) bifenthrin or carbaryl spray (standard) at 0.06% AI or 2% AI, respectively (optional) - 4) Untreated (control) used to assess beetle pressure during each summer (2007 2008)
+- 1) fipronil injection at 0.4 g AI per inch DBH, - 2) fipronil injection at 0.8 g AI per inch DBH, - 3) Untreated (control) used to assess beetle pressure during each summer (2008 2009)

 Test trees were located in areas with recent beetle activity and isolated from other sample trees.
 Trees selected will be 23 to 52cm dbh, and within 75m of an access road to facilitate treatment.
 The spacing between adjacent treated trees was >100m to ensure that a sufficient number of beetles would be in the vicinity of each tree to rigorously test the efficacy of these treatments.